Kaptain offers several ways to train models (including distributed), tune hyperparameters, and deploy optimized models that autoscale.

 The Kubeflow central dashboard is the main entry point to Kaptain after logging in:

-The central area shows recent pipelines, pipeline runs, notebooks and links to documentation.
+The central area shows recent pipelines, pipeline runs, and notebooks as well as links to documentation.

 The namespace is shown at the top (